Smoking Made Easy: Pork Tenderloin

 Step 4: Rest the Meat

 Your pork tenderloin will be done when it registers a temperature of 135 degrees in the thickest part of the meat.
+Measure the temperature using a digital thermometer.
 Take it off the heat and tent it loosely with aluminum foil for half an hour.
 During the resting process, the meat can relax and becomes more tender, as well as more flavorful as it reabsorbs some lost juices.
 It will also rise in temperature about 10 degrees, making for a perfect 145 degree tenderloin.
+The total time won't get much longer, but you really don't want to skip this step!

 Step 5: Serve the Tenderloin

 Once your meat has had the chance to rest, all that's left to do is to eat it.
 Serve up your perfectly smoked pork tenderloin alongside some extra barbecue sauce.
-The way you eat it depends on your tastes, with thick cuts as a main dish or thin slices for sandwiches being two popular options.
+The way you eat it depends on your tastes, and bbq sauce you decide to make depends on that, too.
+Check out some sauce recipes we have on the blog for more inspiration!
+With thick cuts as a main dish or thin slices for sandwiches being two popular options.
 Whatever you pick, though, it'll surely taste good.

-Now you have all the instruction needed to make a perfect smoked pork tenderloin whenever you like.
-With a good spice rub, a fine cut of meat, and a little patience, you too can cook a delicious meal your friends and neighbors will be talking about for years to come.
+Now you have all the instruction needed to make a real perfect smoked pork tenderloin whenever you like.
+With a good spice rub recipe, a fine cut of meat, and a little patience, you too can cook a delicious meal your friends and neighbors will be talking about for years to come.
+Smoking pork tenderloin has never been that easy!

 If you liked this recipe, share it with a friend.
 Have any tips on smoking a pork tenderloin or barbecuing?
 Why not leave a comment?